Stray Souls Ilia

 Schrippen-Fred

 Fred is your easy going, laid back best friend who will make you smile and chill you down every day.
-He lives in a foster home in Greece.
+Unfortunately he suffers from severe hip dysplasia and sometimes has problems getting up.
+He needs pain killers regularly.

 Fred was born in 2020-22 (hard to estimate), he is a lovely and gentle Greek Shepherd mix.
 Everyone loves him for his peaceful energy.